-Members of the Board are required to participate in programmes prescribed by Bursa Malaysia Securities Berhad so as to keep themselves updated on knowledge pertaining to the business, stay abreast of industry happenings and advancements.
+Members of the Board always keep themselves abreast of industry happenings and advancements.
+Some members also participate in programmes prescribed by Bursa Malaysia Securities Berhad to keep themselves upadated on knowledge pertaining to the business.

-The year 2020/2021 saw the Group exploring the potential within the new wave of technologies that is sweeping across the globe.
+The year 2021/2022 saw the Group exploring the potential within the new wave of technologies that is sweeping across the globe.
 The technologies that drive the Internet of Things, Cloud Computing, Analytics, Big Data and Artificial Intelligence will continue to converge on common platforms and weave themselves into the lives of every person and every organisation.
 The Group deemed it expedient and necessary to acquaint themselves adequately with these technologies as quickly as possible and so be in good stead to deploy them in business opportunities that arise.
 As the Company explored those technologies, the Board of Directors was given a continual programme over the year in review to be kept abreast of the Group's business directions and goals.
 Among the technologies that the Group briefed the Board on during the year in review were Big Data and Cloud Services.